Khdave02/Heap-Management/README.md

 # Heap-Management
-Heap Management using first fit, best fit and buddy system and Implementation of reference and Mark &amp; Sweep Garbage Collector using C/C++
+Heap Management using first fit, best fit and buddy system and Implementation of reference counting and Mark &amp; Sweep Garbage Collector using C/C++